emmajanedrews/base-template/_posts/2017-08-04-how-to-buy-and-sell-simultaneously.md

 <br>{% include pullquote.html %}
 <br>You can also decide to list your house, find a buyer, complete the sale, and negotiate a rent-back while you find your new home.
 You’ll agree to pay them rent for a few months, and it will give you enough time to get approved and find your next house.

-Finally, you can decide to sell your home and temporarily rent one for six to twelve months while you figure out what your next step is going to be.&nbsp;
+Finally, you can decide to sell your home and temporarily rent one for six to twelve months while you figure out what your next step is going to be.

 **It’s a lot to juggle, so don’t try and go through it alone.**If you have any questions about the process or need any help through it, give me a call or send me an email.
 I look forward to hearing from you.